| | | | | | | |

 • Bright, vibrant, fresh, and garlicky

-• Sharp, rich flavors from crisp cheddar cheese tuile
+• Sharp, rich flavours from crisp cheddar cheese tuile

 • Ready in 30 minutes